 Branch Leader, Allegra Westbrooks Regional Library, Charlotte Mecklenburg Library

 On July 16, 2020, DPLA hosted Race, Gender, Politics, and History: Reconstructing Visibility of Black Women’s Activism.

 This webinar featured a keynote by Allison Robinson, doctoral candidate in American History and American Material Culture at the University of Chicago, discussing teaching with digital exhibits, her experience working with the university’s Ida B. Wells collection, and how digital artifacts can help reconstruct visibility.

 Representatives from our partner institutions also introduced the collections that they are digitizing as part of the Black Women’s Suffrage collection and provided perspective about how these artifacts can help us better understand Black women suffragists and the historical and continuing activism of Black women.SEE LIVE RECORDING

-For more information about this work, please contact DPLA community manager Shaneé Yvette Murrain at firstname.lastname@example.org
+For more information about this work, please contact DPLA Director of Community Engagement Shaneé Yvette Murrain at firstname.lastname@example.org